asmodianx/security_timesavers/policy_wizard/README.md

 # NIST Documentation Wizard v7

 This version removes the editable **Example** field from the section editor.
 Examples remain as static guidance from the selected template, but they are not user data-entry fields.
+This hasn't been vetted against NIST standards, use with caution and review the product for accuracy.

 ## Data Entry